A topic from the subject of Organic Chemistry in Chemistry.

 2. Solubility Test:

-4. Repeat with ether.
+4. Repeat steps a-c with diethyl ether.

 3. Boiling Point Determination: